nbp/holyjit.org/content/posts/introducing-use-counts.md

 (S - 1)) < T / O`.

-The average expected time per operation is even more interesting when the compilation time is linear with the number of operations as the left-hand side becomes a constant, such as expected with a fast JIT compiler or a simple trace compiler.
-What this implies is that we can trigger such compilation by comparing the number of time a given operation got executed, also named use-count, with a constant.
-A use-count indirectly count time by counting the number of times a given instruction has been executed.
+The average expected time per operation is even more interesting when the compilation time is linear in the number of operations as the left-hand side becomes a constant, as is expected for a fast JIT compiler or a simple trace compiler.
+What this implies is that we can trigger such compilation by comparing the number of times a given operation got executed, also named use-count, with a constant.
+A use-count indirectly measures time by counting the number of times a given instruction has been executed.

-In the general case, for compilers which compilation time is not linear with the number of operations, then we would have to compute `C(O) / O * S / (S - 1)` to decide when is a good time for compiling when comparing it against the use-count of the method.
+In the general case, that is, for compilers which compilation time is not linear in the number of operations, we would have to compute `C(O) / O * S / (S - 1)` to decide when is a good time to compile when comparing it against the use-count of the method.